-Last week the United States held their midterm elections with the Democrats regaining control of the House of Representatives while the Republicans retained control of the Senate.
+Last week the United States held its midterm elections with the Democrats regaining control of the House of Representatives while the Republicans retained control of the Senate.
 But what does the outcome of these elections mean for international relations?
 Doug Becker speaks with Pam Chasek, Amy Eckert, and Brent Sasley about the results and the implications for issues such as US border policy and US-Russia relations.

 Pam Chasek is Chair of the Political Science department at Manhattan College.
 She is an expert in global politics and is the author of Global Environmental Politics.